oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

-If a property of an entity is dependent upon the property of another entity within the expanded set of entities being tracked, then both the change to the dependent property as well as the change to the principle property or [added](#AddedLink)/[deleted link](#DeletedLink) corresponding to the change to the dependent property are returned in the delta response.
+If a property of an entity is dependent upon the property of another entity within the expanded set of entities being tracked, then both the change to the dependent property as well as the change to the principal property or [added](#AddedLink)/[deleted link](#DeletedLink) corresponding to the change to the dependent property are returned in the delta response.